Somewhat Resilient

 Medium-high

-The career of Food Scientists and Technologists is labeled as "Evolving" because AI is starting to handle routine tasks like inspecting and testing food products, which makes these processes faster and more accurate.
-However, human skills are still essential for creative tasks like developing new recipes and making important decisions about food quality and safety.
+The career of Food Scientists and Technologists is labeled "Somewhat Resilient" because AI is starting to take over many routine tasks like inspecting and testing food products faster and more accurately than humans.
+However, human skills are still crucial for creative problem-solving, developing new recipes, and making important quality decisions that AI can't fully replicate.

 Read full analysis